 Lead is a soft, dense metal used to make many products.
 It may be found in ceramic dishes, glassware, old plumbing, fishing weights, bullets, car batteries, and electronics among other things.
 Years ago, it was added to gasoline and to paint.
 Because of health problems, lead was banned from paint in 1978 and from gasoline in 1996.

 Why is Lead a Problem?

 Lead is toxic, or poisonous, to people if it gets inside the body.
-Lead can damage many organs, especially the nervous system, brain, and kidneys.
-It can interfere with normal brain development, causing reading and learning problems, damage to hearing, restricted growth, behavioral problems, and even permanent neurologic damage.
+Lead can damage organs, especially the nervous system, brain, and kidneys.
+It can interfere with normal brain development, causing reading and learning problems, damage to hearing, restricted growth, behavioral problems, and even permanent neurological damage.
 At very high levels lead can cause seizures, coma, and even death.
 Lead toxicity can be particularly dangerous for children.

-How Does Lead Get Into the Body?
+How Does Lead Enter the Body?